 The group chose the name Enchanted Quilters of Lopez & Shaw Island because of their great appreciation for Millie's quilt shop.
 In time they were simply referred to as the Enchanted Quilters.

-However, another much smaller quilt-related shop opened in the Village over Vita’s in 2000 — The Quilters Studio/Anne Dawson Quilt Restoration, a business which carries and sells a few new and antique quilts but whose real focus is repairs and restores of quilts as well as the teaching of quito making.
+However, another much smaller textile-related shop opened in the Village over Vita’s in 2000 — The Quilters Studio/Anne Dawson Quilt Restoration, a business which carries and sells a few new and antique quilts but whose real focus is repairs and restoration of quilts as well as the teaching of quilt making.
 Anne added sewing and quilting notions in June 2008.
 (And a new sign in 2013!)

 Stop by and get your winning ticket and help the Seniors of Lopez at the same time!
-The winning ticket will be drawn at EQ’s first fall meeting September 14th.
-Let’s hope you buy the winning ticket to one of these beautiful quilts!
+Each year the winning ticket is drawn at EQ’s first fall meeting, the 2nd Tuesday of September.
+Let’s hope some year you buy the winning ticket to one of these beautiful quilts!